PNNL-Comp-Mass-Spec/DeepKS/docs/index.md

 ### Case C: Running on HPC cluster
 Because we will use Apptainer to run the docker container, the commands are different from cases A/B.
 1. Ensure Apptainer is loaded (`module load apptainer`).
-2. Run `apptainer build --sandbox deepks-latest.sif docker://benndrucker/deepks:latest` to build the Apptainer-compatible `.sif` directory.
+2. Run `apptainer scripts --sandbox deepks-latest.sif docker://benndrucker/deepks:latest` to scripts the Apptainer-compatible `.sif` directory.
 This will take a while (~30-60+ mins) depending on your internet connection and processor speed.
 You may get `xattr`-related warnings, but these are fine.
 3. Copy necessary Nvidia files using the following script (ensuring you are in the same directory as `deepks-latest.sif`):
 ```{bash}
 cp /usr/bin/nvidia-smi deepks-latest.sif/usr/bin/